smshiverick/intro_statistical_learning/README.md

 ## Statistical Learning (Humanities/Sciences: StatLearning-SP)
 https://lagunita.stanford.edu/courses/HumanitiesSciences/StatLearning/Winter2016/about

-## Professors: Trevor Hastie and Rob Tibshirani, Stanford University
+## by Trevor Hastie and Rob Tibshirani, Stanford University
 Welcome to Statistical Learning!
 Your learning adventure with Trevor, Rob and their team begins today.